Building Standards - FAQs

 There is an ongoing misconception with many people that a Building Warrant and Planning Permission are one and the same.
 This is not the case and it is important to differentiate between the two.

-It cannot be emphasised too strongly that, whatever the project, advice from both Building Standards and Development Management should be sought to avoid costly and unnecessary work at a later date.
+It cannot be emphasised too strongly that, whatever the project, advice from both Building Standards and Planning should be sought to avoid costly and unnecessary work at a later date.

 How do I obtain a Building Warrant?

 If a Building Warrant is required for a proposed project an applicant must follow a set procedure in order to obtain one.
-An application form must be completed and forwarded along with an appropriate lodging fee to the Building Standards Department.
+An application form must be completed and forwarded along with the appropriate fee to the Building Standards Service.

 This guidance deals only with the building standards system and you should be aware that other statutory requirements may also apply to the work proposed, such as planning permission, fire certificates or licensing.
-Planning permission is a separate matter and further guidance should be obtained from your local planning office.
+Planning permission is a separate matter and further guidance should be obtained from our Development Management Service.